SubtlefloSubtlefloSubtlefloSubtleflo

 );

-return ({ count }) => <span>child updated count: {count}</span>;
+return ({ count }) => <div>count: {count}</div>;

 });

-import { h, mount, portal } from 'lithent'
+import { mount, mountReadyCallback } from 'lithent';

 let count = 0;

-const change = () => {
+const increase = () => { count++; renew(); };

 return () => (